mritunjaypandey2k24/RiskPredict/README.md

 - **Data Collection and Analysis**: Completed initial dataset collection, focusing on the banking sector and market indices, including stock prices and market indices.
 Preliminary analysis is underway to identify patterns and potential risk indicators.
 - **Model Development**: Initiated the development of predictive models for market risk prediction using Azure Machine Learning.

+### Update - [17-06-2024]
+- **Exploratory Data Analysis (EDA)**: Conducted EDA on the collected dataset, including visualization of time series data for bank stocks and market indices, correlation analysis, and statistical summary.
+Adjustments were made to improve the clarity and readability of the visualizations.
+- **Feature Engineering**: Began the process of feature engineering, planning to create lag features, rolling window features, and date-related features to enhance model accuracy.
+- **Model Selection Discussion**: Started discussions on selecting appropriate models for time series forecasting, considering linear regression for a baseline model and exploring more complex models like ARIMA and LSTM for better predictive performance.

 *Note: This section will be regularly updated with our daily progress throughout the hackathon.*